de suchen

 The Research Centre

-The Research Centre for Hanse and Baltic History (FGHO) was founded in 1993 and relocated to the European Hansemuseum when the museum opened in 2015.
+The Research Centre for Hanse and Baltic History (FGHO) was founded in 1993.
+Since 2015, the centre is connected to the European Hansemuseum since the museum opened in 2015.
+The Centre was also significantly involved in the conceptual design of the European Hansemuseum in Lübeck and continues to support the Hansemuseum with newest research on Hanse history.
 The current director of the Research Centre is Dr. Angela Huang.
+In 2023, the FGHO celebrated its 39th birthday.

-The Centre conducts and coordinates historical and interdisciplinary research on the German Hanse and related topics, in the former sphere of Hanse trade, stretching from Portugal to Russia.
+The Centre conducts and coordinates historical and interdisciplinary research on the German Hanse and related topics in the former sphere of Hanse trade, stretching from Portugal to Russia.
+With our work we aim to make research on the German Hanse widely accessible through public lectures and popular media (print, radio and television).